 Conflict in the workplace happens.
 Research shows that the overwhelming majority, 85% of workers, deal with conflict of some kind on a regular basis and that its cost is high.
-One study found that US workers spent nearly three hours a week embroiled in some conflict, which equated to $359 billion of paid time or 385 million work days.
-And that’s replicated more or less and pro rata worldwide.
+One study found that US workers spent nearly three hours a week embroiled in some conflict, which equated to $359 billion of paid time or 385 million workdays.
+And that’s replicated more or less and pro-rata worldwide.
 But the real issue is not only the conflict; an equal issue is how it’s handled.
-The healthiest work environment will always have a dose of conflict of some kind, merely because people are different, have different aims, different mindsets and therefore differing points of view.
+The healthiest work environment will always have an element of conflict of some kind, merely because people are different, have different priorities, different mindsets and therefore differing points of view.

-If there's no overt conflict, employees are 100% hiding real thoughts and feelings.
-Such a situation will explode at some point or another if there’s no outlet.
+If there’s no overt conflict, employees are 100% hiding real thoughts and feelings.
+Such a situation will eventually explode if there’s no outlet.
 Hidden, denied or ignored conflict festers and grows into resentment over time.
-The longer that goes on, the more difficult it is to manage if indeed by then it can be managed properly.
+The longer that festers, the more difficult it is to manage.
 Neglected conflict leads to absenteeism, stress, permanent biases, poor output, petty chaos, rifts in the organisation and unnecessary staff turnover.
 Conflict of all kinds can break or diminish companies: Maplin, Thomas Cook, Eastern Airlines, Pan Am, Enron, Lehman Brothers, Nokia, Kodak, Blockbuster, Woolworth, Foot Locker and so on.

-Something like 25% of workers worldwide admit that conflict avoidance has led to their own absenteeism or illness and over 30% state that it has led to leaving a business.
-Conflict leads to diminished productivity, zero creativity and decreased collaboration.
+Something like 25% of workers worldwide admit that conflict avoidance leads to absenteeism or illness and over 30% state that it has led to leaving a business.
+Conflict leads to zero creativity, diminished productivity, and decreased collaboration.
 One study found that 10% of employees admit that conflict has led to the total failure of a project.

-For any organisation to be successful, it must have effective conflict management strategies in place.
+For any successful organisation, it must have effective conflict management strategies in place.
 Leadership must be ready to deal with conflict.
 It’s no good wringing your hands once something has blown up.
 The benefits of meeting conflict far outweigh avoiding it.
-Here's heartening news: in an international study, 75% of staff interviewed identified a positive outcome when a conflict was handled well.
+Here’s heartening news: in an international study, 75% of staff interviewed identified a positive outcome when a conflict was handled well.

-It was found by management (although it might have been deduced much earlier) that both teams were imbalanced in their team roles, i.e. both had an overabundance of some roles and gaps in others.
-Because of these imbalances, neither team was productive on its own and the differences in working styles practically guaranteed conflict between the groups to a point where the project stalled.
+Management identified (although it might have been deduced much earlier) that both teams were imbalanced in their team roles, i.e. both had an overabundance of some roles and gaps in others.
+Because of these imbalances, neither team was productive and the differences in working styles practically guaranteed conflict between the groups to a point where the project stalled.

 Xerox credits this work with speeding up the release-to-market of their then-new ColorQube printer.
 The improved collaboration also resulted in significantly fewer post-launch problems compared with other product launches.
-The point is that the solution here wasn’t at all complicated and that’s the position of the majority of conflict problems – that the resolution is simple.
-However, many businesses simply do nothing at all to consider the what ifs of a situation before the problems surface or they have the view that there’s only one way of doing something right.
+The point is that the solution here wasn’t at all complicated and that’s at the core of most conflict problems – that the resolution is simple.
+However, many businesses simply do nothing at all to consider the what-ifs of a situation before problems surface or they have the view that there’s only one way of doing something right.

 In the UK, Royal Mail and two trades unions jointly appointed external mediators to help resolve issues and establish fairness in the workplace at an early stage.
 The business, employing some 150,000 people and its trade unions agreed to appoint an independent mediation partner to help solve a rash of bullying at various levels throughout the organisation.